lunatech-labs/lunatech-notime/README.md

 $ heroku open
 ```

-By default you can login with username admin and password admin.
+(Note: By default you can login with username admin and password admin)

 ## Issues tracker